dennisbartol/N-Flix-Landing-Page/README.md

 # A N-Flix landing page clone

 -Currently in Beta-stage</br>
--I am looking to expand the second half of this landing page.
+-I am looking to expand the second half of this landing page

 <h4>Disclaimer:</h4>